ON THIS PAGE: You will learn about the different treatments doctors use for people with liver cancer. Use the menu to see other pages.

 Pembrolizumab.
 In 2018, the FDA approved the immunotherapy pembrolizumab for the treatment of people with HCC.
 Like nivolumab, pembrolizumab can be used to treat people who have previously been treated with sorafenib.
 Pembrolizumab is an immune checkpoint inhibitor.

 Nivolumab with ipilimumab (Yervoy).
 In 2020, the FDA approved the use of the combination of nivolumab with another immunotherapy drug called ipilimumab (Yervoy) to treat patients with HCC who have already been treated with sorafenib.
+Both nivolumab and ipilimumab are a type of immunotherapy called immune checkpoint inhibitors, which means they work to block the pathways that would otherwise allow the cancer to hide from the immune system.
 Both nivolumab and ipilimumab are immune checkpoint inhibitors.

 Atezolizumab with bevacizumab.
 In 2020, the FDA approved the use of the combination of atezolizumab, an immunotherapy drug, with bevacizumab, a targeted therapy drug, for people with unresectable or metastatic HCC who have not received previous cancer treatment using medications.
-Unresectable means surgery is not an option.
 Atezolizumab is an immune checkpoint inhibitor, and bevacizumab is an anti-angiogenesis therapy (see "Targeted therapy" above).

 Other immunotherapy drugs are still being studied in clinical trials.
 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your health care team about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.